cityofaustin/atd-moped/moped-api/README.md

 AWS_SECRET_ACCESS_KEY=<your-access-key-secret>
 ```

-The app will use your crednetials to fetch it's environment from secret manager.
-It defaults to "staging", and may will need to manually patch in a local Hasura endpoint to run end to end tests.
+The app will use your credentials to fetch its environment from secret manager.
+It defaults to "staging", and you may need to manually patch in a local Hasura endpoint to run end to end tests.

 Running the API (with hot-reload)
 Once the installation of the requirements is done, you are ready to launch the application using this command: